WhatsApp

-WhatsApp (officially WhatsApp Messenger), owned by Meta Platforms, is an American social media, instant messaging (IM), and Voice over IP (VoIP) service accessible via desktop and mobile app.
-It allows users to send text messages, voice messages, and video messages, make voice and video calls, and share images, documents, user locations, and other content.
+WhatsApp Messenger, commonly known simply as WhatsApp, is an American social media, instant messaging (IM), and Voice over IP (VoIP) service accessible via desktop and mobile app.
+Owned by Meta Platforms, the service allows users to send text messages, voice messages, and video messages, make voice and video calls, and share images, documents, user locations, and other content.
 The service requires a cellular mobile telephone number to register.
 WhatsApp was launched in May 2009.
 In January 2018, WhatsApp released a standalone business app called WhatsApp Business which can communicate with the standard WhatsApp client.
-As of May 2025, the service had 3 billion monthly active users, making it the most used messenger app.
+As of May 2025, the service had 3 billion monthly active users, making it the most popular messenger app.
 The name of the app is meant to sound like "what's up".

 The service was created by WhatsApp Inc. of Mountain View, California, which was acquired by Facebook in February 2014 for approximately US$19.3 billion.
 It became the world's most popular messaging application in 2015, with 900 million users, and had more than 2 billion active users worldwide in February 2020.
 WhatsApp Business had approximately 200 million monthly users in 2023.
 By 2016, it had become the primary means of Internet communication in regions including the Americas, the Indian subcontinent, and large parts of Europe and Africa.

 History

 2009–2014

-WhatsApp was founded by Brian Acton and Jan Koum, former employees of Yahoo!
+WhatsApp was founded by Brian Acton and Jan Koum, former employees of Yahoo.
 Koum incorporated WhatsApp Inc. in California on February 24, 2009.
-A month earlier, after Koum purchased an iPhone, he and Acton decided to create an app for the App Store.
+A month earlier, Koum had purchased an iPhone, and he and Acton decided to create an app for the App Store.
 The idea started off as an app that would display statuses in a phone's Contacts menu, showing if a person was at work or on a call.

 Their discussions often took place at the home of Koum's Russian friend Alex Fishman in West San Jose.
 They realized that to take the idea further, they would need an iPhone developer.
 Fishman visited RentACoder.com, found Russian developer Igor Solomennikov, and introduced him to Koum.

 Koum named the app WhatsApp to sound like "what's up" and it was published on the Apple App Store and BlackBerry App World in May and June 2009 respectively.
 However, when early versions of WhatsApp kept crashing, Koum considered giving up and looking for a new job.
 Acton encouraged him to wait for a "few more months".

 In June 2009, when the app had been downloaded by only a handful of Fishman's Russian-speaking friends, Apple launched push technology, allowing users to be pinged even when not using the app.
 Koum updated WhatsApp so that everyone in the user's network would be notified when a user's status changed.
-This new facility, to Koum's surprise, was used by users to ping "each other with jokey custom statuses like, 'I woke up late' or 'I'm on my way.'"
+This new facility, to Koum's surprise, was used by users to ping "each other with jokey custom statuses like, 'I woke up late' or 'I'm on my way.'
 Fishman said, "At some point it sort of became instant messaging".